 Stigma against mental health treatment is easily seen when looking at electroshock therapy.
 This is one of the most stigmatized treatments for mental health patients.
 What images and ideas does the simple mention of electroshock therapy bring to mind for you?
-It’s no wonder that there is extreme resistance to receiving this treatment considering the ideas from movies, tv, and primitive forms of the treatment that people hold.
-However, electroshock therapy has a clinically proven 80% efficacy rate in treating depression, and only six facilities in the entire country offer it.
-This is a great example of the divide between perception and reality of certain treatments, and how we may be losing out on highly efficacious treatment plans for patients because of stigma.
+It’s no wonder that there is extreme resistance to receiving this treatment, considering its violent portrayal in movies and TV.
+However, electroshock therapy has a clinically proven 80% efficacy rate in treating depression.
+Only six facilities in the entire country offer it.
+This is a great example of the divide between the perception and reality of certain treatments and how we may be losing out on highly efficacious treatment plans for patients because of stigma.

 It’s not just patients, families, and the public at large that hold unproductive ideas about treatments.
 Even therapists hold stigmas against clinically proven treatment modalities.
 Many therapists relate to their craft as more of an art than a science and are resistant to learning and implementing clinically proven therapies such as CBT.
 This can lead to very messy experiences for clients, who, for example, pay over $60,000 for inpatient treatment to end up not actually receiving relevant treatment techniques and protocols for their diagnosis.

 The stigma against treatment for mental illness often comes down to variations of two beliefs

 1. Mental illness is a social construct, and all treatment is a vast marketing conspiracy